vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 Get threat intelligence from expert Microsoft security researchers.
 Threat Analytics helps security teams be more efficient when facing emerging threats.
 Threat Analytics includes:

 - Email-related detections and mitigations from Microsoft Defender for Office 365.
-This is in addition to the endpoint data already available from Microsoft Defender for Endpoint.
 - Incidents view related to the threats.
 - Enhanced experience for quickly identifying and using actionable information in the reports.